TopoToolbox/pytopotoolbox/README.md

 ## License

-This project is licensed under the GNU-3 License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GPL-3.0 (GNU) License - see the [LICENSE](./LICENSE) file for details.